Barkalow/d3LWC/README.md

 * Filter Criteria - SOQL filter criteria to limit results on that relationship depth. (i.e., "StageName = 'Closed Won'")
 * Label Field - The field on the object that will be the label for individual data points. (i.e., "Name" for Account)
 * Object Name - The object that the chart heirarchy level represents.
-* Related Field - The lookup field on the object that links to the parent record.
+* Related Field - The lookup field on the object that links to the parent record (i.e., AccountId on Opportunity).
 * Parent Object - A Chart Heirarchy record that represents the parent of the current level.

 # Lightning Web Component